r3dcrosse/Twitterly/readme.md

-# Project 4 - Twitter
+# Project 4 - Twitterly

-Twitter is a basic twitter app to read and compose tweets with the [Twitter API](https://apps.twitter.com/).
+Twitterly is a basic twitter app to read and compose tweets with the [Twitter API](https://apps.twitter.com/).

 Time spent: 1 hours spent in total